uvic-auvic/Polaris-2019/README.md

 ### Ubuntu 16.04

-There are several pre-requisites that a developer can fall under when setting up the necessary environment, and associated action items:
+There are several scenarios that a developer can fall under when setting up the necessary environment:

 1. **Ubuntu 16.04 OS already installed**: No necessary actions needed

 2. **Another Unix-like OS installed (e.g Debian, Ubuntu...) that is not Ubuntu 16.04**: Either install an Ubuntu 16.04 VM, or create an Ubuntu 16.04 docker container

-3. **A Windows OS installed**: Either install an Ubuntu 16.04 VM, install Docker for Windows to run an Ubuntu 16.04 container, or install dual-boot.
+3. **A Windows OS installed**: Either install an Ubuntu 16.04 VM, install Docker for Windows Pro (Home version not supported) to run an Ubuntu 16.04 container, or install dual-boot.

-**Note:** (Complete section on Windows 10 Home Virtualization issue)

 ### ROS Kinetic